nolanankrum/projects/README.md

  Installation
  Download Viusal Studio Code, or any Integrated Development Learning Environment(IDLE).
- You can go to my GitHub https://github.com/nolanankrum/projects/edit/master/README.md and you can can copy/paste code, "fork" the code, or simply type the code line for line.
  To run program in VS Code, click "Run Python File".
  To run with IDLE, click "Run".
  Usage